vbence/pwxe/README.md

 Many exploits work through uploaded or overwritten PHP scripts.
 This extension blocks that attack vector.

+## Compiling

+Get the binary with the following commands:

+    phpize
+    ./configure
+    make

+Install it (requires root privileges):

+    sudo make install

+You will have to **restart Apache** for the changes to take effect.

 ## Configuration

 The extension can be enabled / disabled with the **pwxe.filter** (admin) flag.
 (It is enabled by default).